GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/pretraining/README.md

 k apply -k pretraining/
 ```

+> NOTE:
+> Wait for 10-15 minutes to complete the file store mouting and job training.
+The dataset used in the walkthrough is a small sampling.
+It could take 8-10 minutes for data to be downloaded and all the steps to be completed.
+Upon successful completion of pre-training job, below message will be displayed.

 8. Port Forwarding (for TensorBoard):

 List PODs and ensure tensorboard POD is under `Running` status